 Again, this varies greatly by lender.
 But in general, here are some documents that you may be expected to submit:

-If you’re thinking about buying or selling your home, we’re here to help.
-We've been specializing in helping people achieve their home ownership dreams for over 100 years.
-To find out more, contact one of our neighborhood branch managers or call us at 800-324-9375.
+At WaFd Bank, we know navigating the buying and selling process can be tricky.
+We've been specializing in helping people achieve their home ownership dreams for over 105 years.
+To find out more, contact one of our neighborhood branch managers or call us at 1-800-324-9375.